Skillet (band): Musical style

-The band's style has been described as Christian rock, Christian metal, alternative rock, hard rock, nu metal and symphonic metal.
-The band's eponymous debut album was characterized by its grunge influences, while their follow-up album, Hey You, I Love Your Soul was noted for "its electronic elements and industrial feel."
+The band's style has been described as Christian rock, Christian metal, alternative rock, hard rock, nu metal, post-grunge, and symphonic metal.
+The band's eponymous debut album was characterized by its grunge influences, while their follow-up album, Hey You, I Love Your Soul, was noted for "its electronic elements and industrial feel".

 Their music can also be described as an aspiration; according to Cooper's idea for a perfect music is to 'unite' individuals spiritually and socially.

-Allmusic reviewer James Christopher Monger described the band's musical style as a fusion of "alt-metal, hard rock, post-grunge, and soaring alternative rock," in his review for the band's 2013 album, Rise.
+Allmusic reviewer James Christopher Monger described the band's musical style as a fusion of "alt-metal, hard rock, post-grunge, and soaring alternative rock", in his review for the band's 2013 album, Rise.

 Touring

 In the middle of 2005, Korey Cooper took a break from performing, due to her pregnancy with their second child.
 Her rhythm guitar and keyboard roles were temporarily filled by two people: Andrea Winchell (who would later become the Coopers' nanny) on keys and Chris Marvin (lead singer/guitar of The Spark) on guitar.

 Skillet toured with Ron Luce and Teen Mania Ministries on their Acquire The Fire Tour across the United States and Canada in 2007.
 When they returned, Skillet had plans to co-headline the Justice & Mercy Tour with Flyleaf, but the tour was postponed and ultimately canceled after a number of shows due to Flyleaf lead vocalist Lacey Mosley's vocal problems.
 They then toured with Luce's Global Expeditions program on a summer missions trip with teenagers to Mexico.
 In 2008, they joined Teen Mania Ministries and toured with Acquire the Fire.

 Skillet joined Breaking Benjamin, Three Days Grace, and Seether on the first half of their tour in fall 2007.
 Then Skillet headlined their own Comatose Tour alongside Thousand Foot Krutch and traveled to approximately 30 cities.
 The tour started on March 28 and ran through May 11, 2008.
 Skillet toured again from April 2009 through June 2009 with Decyfer Down and Disciple.
 This tour was called Comatose Tour 2009 (essentially a second branch of the 2008 Comatose Tour).
 In fall of 2009, Skillet began touring with Hawk Nelson, Decyfer Down, and The Letter Black to promote Skillet's album Awake.
 The Awake & Alive Tour encompassed 52 cities from October through January.

 Skillet appeared at the 2009 Night of Joy Christian rock festival at Disney's Hollywood Studios at Walt Disney World.
 This marked the band's first absence from Universal Studios Orlando's Rock the Universe in five years due to conflicting schedules.
 However, they were able to perform the following year, in 2010.
 On September 26, 2009, Skillet appeared at Awakening Music Festival in Leesburg, Virginia, alongside Jeremy Camp, Kutless, Hawk Nelson, Disciple, Decyfer Down, and others.
 Skillet also played at the Super Dome in New Orleans for the ELCA National Youth Gathering in 2009.